 - Use proper passwords.
 Passwords that are at least 15 characters long, consisting of meaningless words, numbers, and random symbols, are best.

 - Don’t click on unfamiliar links.
 This is security 101.
 If you don’t recognize the sender, if you recognize the sender but it’s not something the sender would normally send, or if you feel that anything is even remotely “off,” – DON’T CLICK THE LINK!

 - Get antivirus programs and firewalls and keep them up-to-date.
 Updates are usually provided when new ways of protecting the system have been discovered.
 Use them and ensure you are always current.

 Hopefully, these tools and recommendations can help you achieve the security levels your organization and customers deserve.
-If you have any questions about this, be sure to talk with an IT professional.
-Threats, attacks, prevention measures, and solutions will differ from organization to organization so you want to ensure that your protocols are right for you.
+If you have any questions about this, talk with an IT professional.
+Threats, attacks, prevention measures, and solutions will differ from organization to organization, so you want to ensure that your protocols are right for you.